datalad-handbook/book/docs/basics/101-115-symlinks.rst

 #. file size

-#. and/or path/pattern, and thus for example file extensions,
+#. and/or path/pattern, and thus, for example, file extensions,
    or names, or file types (e.g., text files, as with the ``text2git`` configuration template).